RTEMS/rtems-docs/shell/network_commands.rst

     packets.
 On hosts with more than one IP address, this option can be used to force the source address to be something other than the IP address of the interface the probe packet is sent on.
-If the IP address is not one of this machine’s interface addresses, an error is returned and nothing is sent.
+If the IP address is not one of this machine's interface addresses, an error is returned and nothing is sent.

 *-s packetsize*